mindset-dojo/mindset-dojo.github.io/_forms/three-centers.md

 authors:
   - kyle-ingersoll
   - michael-basil
-excerpt: "Three Centers is from Zen Toolkit from Institute of Zen Leadership and aligns your Head, Heart, and Hara so that they communicate properly."
+excerpt: "Three Centers is part of the Zen Toolkit from Institute of Zen Leadership and aligns your Head, Heart, and Hara so that they communicate properly."
 ---

 ## Intention

-Three Centers is from Zen Toolkit from Institute of Zen Leadership and aligns your Head, Heart, and Hara so that they communicate properly.
+Three Centers is part of the Zen Toolkit from Institute of Zen Leadership and aligns your Head, Heart, and Hara so that they communicate properly.
 It acts as sort of a gut check, and can be done sitting down, standing, or laying on the floor.

 ## Experience